PunchThrough/styleguide/swift.md

 	let width = 120.0                                    // Double
 	let widthString = (width as NSNumber).stringValue    // String
 	```

-* When specifying a type, always associate the colon with the identifier

 * When specifying the type of an identifier, always put the colon immediately after the identifier, followed by a space and then the type name.